Competing Models: Model and Single-Agent Problem

 The first term does not depend on $f$.
 The second term involves the average error incurred in predicting $x^{\prime} \beta$ using $f(x)$.\footnote{The inner expectation averages over values of $x$.
-The outer expectation averages over the values of $\beta$.} With standard arguments (i.e., exchanging the order of integration and taking first order conditions), we can see that the inner expectation of the second term is minimized by
+The outer one averages over the values of $\beta$ and $P$.} With standard arguments (i.e., exchanging the order of integration and taking first-order conditions), we can see that this is minimized by

 Thus, a Bayesian decision maker with a posterior $\pi|D_n$, model $J(\pi)$, and a square loss function, forecasts $y$ at $x$ as her Bayesian posterior mean of $x'\beta$.
-Again, this is a standard result.
+This is a standard result.